thomasjohncole/pelican/content/first-post.md

 -> Modified: content, theme, settings. re-generating...
 Done: Processed 1 article, 0 drafts, 0 pages, 0 hidden pages and 0 draft pages in 1.28 seconds.
 ```
 Now I can see changes after a refresh, good enough for now.
+I need to familiarize myself with the various commands and learn my way around the config files.
+This should be fun.